 It may be hard to believe, but Rocky Mountain School of the Arts in small town Cody, Wyoming is a State-of-the-Art Facility.
-The studio is comprised of 3 separate dance studios, a specialized dancers stretching area, observation windows & video streaming of dance classes, foot showers, changing rooms, one music room with 2 pianos (one being a Pearl River Baby Grand), a comfortable lobby, spacious commons, and a dance store that offers name brand items; but what truly makes RMSA stand out is Dance Studio A.
+The school is comprised of 3 separate dance studios, a specialized dancers stretching area, observation windows & video streaming of dance classes, foot showers, changing rooms, one music room with 2 pianos (one being a Pearl River Baby Grand), a comfortable lobby, spacious commons, and a dance store that offers name brand items; but what truly makes RMSA stand out is Dance Studio A.

 Studio A is the largest dance room on location.
 It is the size of a typical live performance stage which benefits the dancers in many ways especially when rehearsing for performances and learning difficult combinations.
 But what makes Studio A exceptional, is the floor.

 The floor’s surface is a special dance vinyl, commonly referred to as “marley” in the dance world, which provides the surface for the floor.
 The Harlequin Studio B Marley not only provides grip to dancers, especially while on pointe, but this specific floor type also has a has a firm cushioned foam backing.
 Underneath the marley, we find the most unique aspect of Studio A. There is a basket weave sprung floor carefully constructed which allows give in the floor.
 This provides optimal protection for joints, muscles, and bones; limiting injury and future issues to dancers bodies.
 A basket weave is different than a typical sprung floor which is simply created with foam backed panels.
 A basket weave creates true spring, not just shock absorption.
 This is vital to the health and longevity of our athletes.